-The building was rebuilt by the Portuguese in 1638 entrusting the work to Martino Longhi the Younger who was replaced in 1674 by Carlo Rainaldi who built the dome.
-The baroque façade, by Martino Longhi, has two orders.
-On the lower floor we find three portals: the central one is surmounted by a triangular tympanum that encloses a winged marble angel surrounded by festoons.
-The upper level is dominated by a large window and the coat of arms of the Braganza, an ancient Portuguese family who helped the church financially; two figures of seated angels complete the façade.
+The Baroque facade was also by Martino Longhi, but later completed by Cristoforo Schor, has two orders.
+The lower level has three portals: the central one is surmounted by a triangular tympanum enclosing a winged marble angel surrounded by festoons.
+A large window and the coat of arms of the Braganza, an ancient Portuguese family that financially helped the church, dominate the upper level.
+Two figures of seated angels complete the facade.

-The interior, which has a Latin cross plan, is rich in polychrome marble.
-On the sides there are six chapels with sculptures and paintings including a table with images of the Madonna and Sant'Antonio, the work of Antoniazzo Romano (1435-1509) and the paintings of Antonio Concioli Adoration of the Magi, Nativity and Rest during the escape in Egypt (both from 1782) and the Monument De Souza by Antonio Canova (from 1808).
-The transept was decorated by Luigi Vanvitelli.
+The interior, which has a Latin cross plan, is rich in extraordinary polychrome marble.
+On either side are six chapels with sculptures and paintings, including a panel with images of the Madonna and St. Anthony by Antoniazzo Romano (1435-1509), canvases by painter Antonio Concioli - Adoration of the Magi, Nativity and Rest during the Flight into Egypt, both from 1782 - and Antonio Canova's De Souza Monument (1808).
+The decoration of the transept is the work of Luigi Vanvitelli.

 For the timetable of the masses and visiting conditions, please consult the contacts.